-Remove everything from your pantry and vacuum the shelves to remove any remaining moths and cocoons.
-Wash the shelves well with hot soapy water then wipe them down with a 50-50 solution of white vinegar and warm water to kill off remaining eggs.
+- Wash all surfaces with hot soapy water then wipe them down with a 50-50 solution of white vinegar and warm water to kill off remaining eggs.

-Adding peppermint oil to the vinegar rinse will deter future infestations of pantry moths.
+- Adding peppermint oil to the vinegar rinse will deter future infestations of pantry moths.
 Bonus: peppermint oil also gets rid of spiders, cockroaches, mice, and ants, too!

 After you’ve discarded the infested food, seal your trash bag well and take it outside to keep newly-hatched moths from heading right back into your pantry.

 Wait to Restock

-If you must restock right away, be sure to follow the preventative steps below, so you’re not just bringing home a new round of pests.
+If you must restock right away, be sure to follow the steps below to keep pantry moths away, so you’re not just bringing home a new round of pests.

 How To Prevent Pantry Moths

-This step may sound like overkill at first, but if you’d ever seen how rodents and bugs scamper across pallets of canned goods during shipment, you wouldn’t think twice about this.
+This step may sound like overkill at first, but if you’d ever seen how rodents and bugs scamper across pallets of canned goods during shipment, you wouldn’t think twice about doing it.